 My motivation to combine evolutionary and developmental biology with genomics, physics, computer science, and mathematics is based on the realisation that most boundaries between academic disciplines are, at best, subjective.
 For example, some biological questions (say, the 3D geometry of skin appendages) are much closer to specific subjects classically investigated by physics scholars (mechanics) rather than by biologists.
 A similar realisation can be articulated for basically any pair of ‘classical academic disciplines’.
-Still, the ‘polymath’ or ‘Renaissance man’ figure might sound outdated or simply impossible to reach because of the impossibility to study the vast amount of knowledge accumulated in all of the classical academic disciplines.
-However, the latter argument does not hold because the breadth of expertise is massively large even within a single discipline: nobody can pretend to know all of ‘physics’ or all of ‘biology’.
-On the other hand, because confining oneself in a single ‘classical discipline’ can sometimes restrain imagination, I argue that crossing these disciplines for answering a specific scientific question — by carefully assembling skills and concepts from various scientific domains (should I say ‘cultures’?) — is highly efficient and potentially enlightening.
+Still, the ‘polymath’ or ‘Renaissance man’ figure might sound outdated, or simply impossible to reach because of the impossibility to study the vast amount of knowledge accumulated in all of the classical academic disciplines.
+However, the latter argument does not hold because the breadth of expertise is massively large even within a single discipline: nobody can pretend to know 'all of physics’ or 'all of biology’.
+On the other hand, because confining oneself in a single ‘classical discipline’ can sometimes restrain creativity, I argue that crossing these disciplines for answering a specific scientific question — by carefully assembling skills and concepts from various scientific domains (should I say ‘cultures’?) — is highly efficient and potentially enlightening.